ivanzapatarivera/photo-log/README.md

 ## Description

-This app will allow the user to log their pictures by location.
+This is a Node.js app that will allow the user to log their pictures by location.

 ## Table of Contents